Austin Appleby

-Austin Michael Appleby (born June 4, 1993) is an American football coach and former quarterback, who is the current wide receivers coach for the UAB Blazers.
+Austin Michael Appleby (born June 4, 1993) is an American football coach and former quarterback.
+He was most recently the wide receivers coach for UAB.
 He played college football at Purdue University from 2012 to 2015 for coaches Danny Hope and Darrell Hazell, before graduate transferring to the University of Florida where here he played for coach Jim McElwain in 2016 and played in the Alliance of American Football in 2019.
 He was a consensus 3-star high school prospect as a senior.

-Early years
+Early life

 Appleby attended Hoover High School in North Canton, Ohio.
 While at Hoover, Appleby played three sports (baseball, basketball, and football) during his freshman and sophomore years.
 As a member of the varsity football team in 2009, Appleby served as a backup quarterback for the Vikings, who would go on to lose in the State Semi-Final game.

 As a junior in 2010, Appleby was named the starting quarterback but eight weeks into the season, he suffered a torn ACL, ending his season.
 Despite his injury, Appleby was invited to the ESPN RISE Elite 11 Camp in 2011, after qualifying at a regional camp at Ohio State University.

 Appleby was named the best in chalk talk during the camp.
 Following his Elite 11 performance, Appleby's recruiting picked up momentum, landing his first power conference scholarship offer from Louisville.
 Just a few days following the Louisville offer, Appleby was offered by Purdue, and Appleby made his commitment to the Boilermakers on June 29, 2011.